drew458/hello-PS5/README.md

 The refresh rate is configurable with adjustable delay.

+## Limitations

+Notifications work only on Windows atm.

 ## Future Updates

 I'm working to make this script running on a Telegram bot.
-Yes, it's a cool idea, but I don't have that much time to implemetate it quickly.
+Cool idea, but I don't have that much time to implemetate it quickly.